Justin Timberlake: Public image

+Timberlake's pronunciation of the word "me" on "It's Gonna Be Me" was popularized as an internet meme titled "It's Gonna Be May", after a Tumblr image of Timberlake was posted in 2012 with the respective caption.
+The meme eventually became an annually recurring joke throughout the month of April, which gained the attention of Barack Obama and Timberlake himself.
 Influenced by the national attention received by Timberlake's selfie inside a voting booth shared on Instagram during the 2016 presidential election, which was at the moment an illegal act, Senator Brian Kelsey of Germantown, Tennessee brought up a bill that would allow taking photos in voting poll stations, with some exceptions against bad procedures.
 It was later approved by the Tennessee Senate.